the rest of the site

 Now I take off the diagonal tape and go for the final refinement of the gluing surface.

-While the bridge is temporarily but firmly affixed with 3/16" bolts and wing nuts,
+While the bridge is temporarily but firmly affixed with 3/16" bolts and wing nuts, I very carefully score the lacquer just at the edge of the bridge wood.

 You only get one chance to do this right.
 No mistakes allowed.